croedel/PiInfotainment/README.md

 PIC_DIR     # directory where to find the pictures
 ```

 Depending of the directory structure you're using for your pictures, you might have some naming convention for directories which shouldn't be used for the Infotainment system. (e.g. Backup, Archive, ...)
+This option is working recursively, i.e. it prunes the directory.
+Neither files in the directory itself nor in its children get included.

 ```
 IGNORE_DIRS   # Ignore images if they are in one of those directories
 ```

+__Hint:__ Per default, all pictures within the `PIC_DIR` directory tree get included.
+For a more fine grain control of which files shall get included in a certain directory, you can create a "magic file" named `.INFOTAINMENT.yaml` within a directory.
+(Please see section below for more details)

 I personally like that the Infotainment system should display the most recent photos: